osrf/collision-benchmark/README.md

 to find critical collision configurations which happen when the models collide.
 To change the pose of the models, the Gazebo client transformation tools can be used.
+Alternatively the additional helper tools in the Gui overlay (the dial and the translation buttons), which transform the model along the axis perpendicular to the collision axis (this is only a test tool though, so not more detail will be provided here).

 A **configuration can be saved** an loaded again at a later point (to load, use the command line argument ``-c <config-file>``).